Standard Scope of Services

 - Enter into any private dwelling in the case of flats, apartments, maisonettes or similar dwellings, other than as necessary to report properly on measures required under the relevant fire safety legislation (eg the fire resistance of flat entrance doors).
 Depending on the scope of the fire risk assessment and the legal jurisdiction, this may exclude houses of multiple occupation (HMOs).

-Where the fire risk assessor identifies a need for alterations or modifications to the premises, passive fire protection or active fire protection, the fire risk assessment will not include detailed method statements or a formal scope of services.
+- Detailed method statements or a formal scope of services, where the fire risk assessor identifies a need for alterations or modifications to the premises, passive fire protection or active fire protection.

-The fire risk assessment will not include the production of drawings and will not include the marking of plan drawings.
+- The production of drawings and will not include the marking of plan drawings.

-The fire risk assessment will not include consideration of process related risks covered by COSHH and DSEAR legislation.
+- The consideration of process related risks covered by COSHH and DSEAR legislation.

 Health and Safety Considerations

-The client will remain responsible for the health and safety of the assessor, while the assessor is on the client’s premises.
+The client will remain responsible for the health and safety of the Fire risk assessor, while the Fire risk assessor is on the client’s premises.

-The client will provide the assessor with relevant information about significant health and safety hazards and control measures, including the presence of asbestos.
+The client will provide the supplier with relevant information about significant health and safety hazards and control measures, including the presence of asbestos.

 Where safety training is required on-site, the client shall inform the supplier prior to any contract being agreed and provide the training free-of-charge.

-The assessor may refuse to enter any area where the assessor suspects that their health and safety may be at risk.
-The assessor will, as far as is practical, inform the site representative of the nature of the hazard.
-The assessor will not enter the area until or unless the hazard is removed or the assessor is satisfied that the risk has been reduced to a tolerable level.
-The assessor will state on the risk assessment report, those areas not inspected and why.
+The Fire risk assessor may refuse to enter any area where the he/she suspects that their health and safety may be at risk.
+The Fire risk assessor will, as far as is practical, inform the site representative of the nature of the hazard.
+He/she will not enter the area until or unless the hazard is removed or they are satisfied that the risk has been reduced to a tolerable level.
+The Fire risk assessor will state on the risk assessment report, those areas not inspected and why.

 Quality